matplotlib/matplotlib/doc/users/tight_layout_guide.rst

    example_plot(ax4)

-*tight_layout* will also adjust spacing betweens subplots to minimize the overlaps.
+:func:`~matplotlib.pyplot.tight_layout` will also adjust spacing between subplots to minimize the overlaps.

 .. plot::
    :include-source: